Croatia national football team: Individual statistics

-Most capped players
+Most appearances

 Surpassing Robert Jarni's previous record of 81 appearances, Dario Šimić was the first player to reach 100 appearances, doing so before his retirement in 2008.
 Darijo Srna, Josip Šimunić and Stipe Pletikosa collectively reached their 100th cap in February 2013.
 Srna was the most capped player from 2016 to 2021, with 134 appearances.
 He was surpassed by Luka Modrić in 2021.